rmdm/assert-match/README.md

 capability, for example `_.isMatch`. `assert-match` has the following
 advantages:

-- it provides your test runner with hints about actual and expected outcomes of the test
+- it provides your test runner with the hints on actual and expected outcomes of the test
 - gives your more consistent results with family of standard `deep`-assertions